⭐️ Save over £200 on your mobile bills ⭐️

 All four of the UK’s major networks offer 5G, including EE, O2, Vodafone and Three.

 Other networks are known as Mobile Virtual Network Operators (MVNOs) and use the services of the major providers.
 At the moment BT (EE), VOXI (Vodafone), Tesco Mobile (O2) and Sky Mobile (O2) have all launched a 5G service and others are expected to follow in their footsteps.
+Looking for a good deal for a new mobile?

 What’s the difference between a contract phone and SIM-only plan?